 Clinician Consultation is not a direct service provided to DMC-ODS beneficiaries.
 Rather, Clinician Consultation is designed to support DMC-ODS licensed clinicians with complex cases and may address medication selection, dosing, side effect management, adherence, drug-drug interactions, or level of care considerations.
 It includes consultations between clinicians designed to assist DMC clinicians with seeking expert advice on treatment needs for specific DMC-ODS beneficiaries.
+DMC- Behavioral Health Information Notice No.: 23-001 Page 22 January 6, 2023

-DMC-ODS Counties may contract with one or more physicians, clinicians, or pharmacists specializing in addiction in order to provide consultation services.
-These consultations can occur in person, by telephone, or by asynchronous telecommunication systems.
+ODS Counties may contract with one or more physicians, clinicians, or pharmacists specializing in addiction in order to provide consultation services.
+These consultations can occur in person, by telehealth, by telephone, or by asynchronous telecommunication systems.

-MAT Policy Clarifications8
+MAT Policy Clarifications